Improving mail deliverability with SPF, DKIM and DMARC

 Should you need to remove or edit the DKIM & SPF records you can do so using the cPanel DNS Zone Editor.

-cPanel includes the ability to add a DMARC record via the cPanel DNS Zone Editor - link opens in a new window.
+cPanel includes the ability to add a DMARC record via the cPanel DNS Zone Editor.

 - Open Zone Editor from the DOMAINS section of cPanel.